microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Title Bar Colors (macOS)

+**Note:** these colors are currently only supported on macOS

 - `titleBar.activeBackground`: Title Bar background when the window is active.
-Note that this color is currently only supported on macOS.
 - `titleBar.activeForeground`: Title Bar foreground when the window is active.
-Note that this color is currently only supported on macOS.
 - `titleBar.inactiveBackground`: Title Bar background when the window is inactive.
-Note that this color is currently only supported on macOS.
 - `titleBar.inactiveForeground`: Title Bar foreground when the window is inactive.
-Note that this color is currently only supported on macOS.
 - `titleBar.border`: Title bar border color.
-Note that this color is currently only supported on macOS.

 ## Notification Colors